The Gruffalo's Child (film): Reception

-A review by Pete Dillon-Trenchard in Den of Geek states, "In short, if you enjoyed the first Gruffalo film, you’ll love this one too.
-It’s a warm, witty, heart-filled piece of family entertainment that, once again, looks absolutely gorgeous."
+A review by Pete Dillon-Trenchard in Den of Geek states, "In short, if you enjoyed the first Gruffalo film, you'll love this one too.
+It's a warm, witty, heart-filled piece of family entertainment that, once again, looks absolutely gorgeous."
 According to a review by Common Sense Media, "The Gruffalo's Child spans the age divide to entertain families, but if your little one is a sensitive sort, you may want to preview the movie to suss out the impact of some of the more perilous moments before you tune in together."

+Sequel

+The sequel to The Gruffalo's Child, based on Gruffalo Granny, is in development.